bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

-   "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1" "tel", "Telephone number.", "xs:token (restriction)", "0 or 1" "typeEntity", "Type of entity that is credited.", "enum (see Table XXX)", "0 or 1" "typeRole", "Role performed by entity that is credited.", "enum (see Table XXX)", "0 or more" "comment", "A comment about the credit.", "xs:token (restriction)", "0 or 1"
+   "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1" "tel", "Telephone number.", "xs:token (restriction)", "0 or 1" "typeEntity", "Type of entity that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#entity-type>`_)", "0 or 1"
+   "typeRole", "Role performed by entity that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#role>`_)", "0 or more"
+   "comment", "A comment about the credit.", "xs:token (restriction)", "0 or 1"

 .. note::